open223/docs.open223.info/guides/modeling-electricity.md

 properties of the service are queryable without resorting to parsing the name of the service.
 With that disclaimer, a human reader can interpret the service s223:AC-120VLN-1Ph-60Hz to mean "AC electricity, carrying 120 volts between Line and Neutral, single-phase, at 60Hz frequency".

-A more complex example is s223:AC-220VLL-127VLN-3Ph-50Hz, meaning "three-phase, 50Hz AC electricity, with 220V line-line voltage and 127V line-neutral voltage".
+A more complex example is s223:AC-240VLL-208VLN-120VLN-3Ph-60Hz, meaning "three-phase, 60Hz AC electricity, with a 240V line-line voltage, a 208V line-neutral voltage and also a 127V line-neutral voltage".

 Assuming your desired electrical service is listed in the vocabulary, the simplest way to model the electricity in the building is to use the s223:hasMedium relation, as shown below: